 Verdict: While you might want to try this tool for smaller team meetings or one-on-ones (especially if you're a fan of the Brave browser!), it might not scale well for all your team meetings due to a lack of business features.

 What’s the best Google Meet alternative for remote teams?

 Google Meet is a great tool for quick and convenient video calls.
-But if you want to take your meetings to the next level, sign up for Vowel — its automated live transcription, instant recordings, collaborative notes, and post-meeting recaps make all your meetings more productive and inclusive.
+But if you want to take your meetings to the next level, sign up for Vowel — its automated live transcription, instant recordings, collaborative notes, and AI-powered summaries make all your meetings more productive and inclusive.